Tibb's Eve: Origin of the phrase

 Tibb's Eve was a "non-time"; if something was said to happen on Tibb's Eve, it was unlikely it would ever happen.
 It appears circa 1785 in "A classical dictionary of the vulgar tongue" thusly: "Saint Tibb's Evening, the evening of the last day, or day of Judgement; he will pay you on St. Tibb's Eve, (Irish)."
 This usage, seen in English newspapers in the 1830s and American newspapers of the 1840s, is illustrated in this 1902 editorial:

 Similar phrases exist, such as 30 February, "the twelfth of never", and "when two Mondays fall together"; however, Tibb's Eve has become associated with the Christmas season.

 There are several records of this phrase in use in the Ulster dialect of Northern Ireland.
 In 1903 it was recorded with unknown origins and meaning "a day that would never come".
 In 1904, the phrase was included on a list of words in the Ulster dialect used in the Midland and Northwestern Counties as "a festival not to be found in the Calendar.
 Used as an evasion, as it is said to occur neither before nor after Christmas."

 The expression "Saint Tibb's Eve" is recorded in Cornwall, also meaning "a day which never comes".

 The phrase traveled to Newfoundland and Labrador.
 George Story describes Tibb's Eve as "generally 'neither before nor after Christmas', i.e. never" as an Anglo-Irish term in Newfoundland English dialect.
 Writing in a St. John's newspaper in 1921, then acting mayor JJ Mullaly used the phrase in this way, noting, "...you and the Mayor might be writing till Tibb's Eve without result."
 This use continued in the province at least into the 1970s:

 As a holiday

-Tibb's Eve, Tip's Eve, Tipp's Eve, or Tipsy Eve are regional variations used throughout Newfoundland and Labrador to describe the same celebration.
+Tibb's Eve is a long standing holiday in Newfoundland and Labrador.

 Sometime around World War II, people along the south coast of Newfoundland began to associate 23 December with the phrase 'Tibb's Eve' and deemed it the first night during Advent when it was appropriate to have a drink.
 Advent was a sober, religious time of year and traditionally people would not drink alcohol until Christmas Day at the earliest.
 Tibb's Eve emerged as an excuse to imbibe two days earlier.

 The tradition of celebrating Tibb's Eve may be similar to 19th century workers taking Saint Monday off from work.